contao/docs/docs/dev/framework/insert-tags.md

 ## Cache behaviour

-Generally, replaced Insert Tags will be cached and stored in the public cache.
+Generally, replaced insert tags will be cached and stored in the public cache.
 However, there are some exemptions worth noting.

 The following tags will not be stored in the public cache, since they do not contain